bitrockteam/bitrock-website/src/blog/bringing-gdpr-in-kafka-with-vault.md

 ## Part 2: Technicalities

 In the previous part we drafted the general idea behind the integration of HashiCorp Vault and Apache Kafka for performing a fine grained encryption at rest of the messages to address GDPR compliance requirements within Kafka.
-In this post we do a deep dive on how to bring this idea alive.
-The codebase which we are going to comment is available at [bitrockteam/kafka-vault-transit-interceptor](https://github.com/bitrockteam/kafka-vault-transit-interceptor)
+In this part, instead, we do a deep dive on how to bring this idea alive.

 ![](/img/schermata-2020-07-23-alle-15-14-36.png)